justinchoi001/liferay-learn-0/commerce/user-guide/marketing/promotions/adding-discounts-to-the-subtotal/README.md

-# Adding Discounts by Product
+# Adding Discounts to the Subtotal

 A discount applies a modifier to a product’s base price.
 It can be an absolute number or a percentage, and can be applied to a limited number of products or to the entire catalog.
 It can be available to all buyers, a defined Account Group, or to a more narrowly defined group of customers that meet certain qualifications.
 Unlike a price list, a discount always _reduces_ the base price.

 There are five different types of discounts: Categories, Products, Shipment, Subtotal, and Total.
-This article is a walk through on how to add discounts by Product.
+This article is a walk through on how to add discounts to the Subtotal.

-## Creating a Discount by Product
+## Creating a Discount to the Subtotal

-To create a discount by product:
+To create this type of discount:

 1. Go to the _Control Panel_ → _Commerce_ → _Discounts_.
 1. Click the (+) button to add a new Discount.
-1. Enter a name: _Christmas Sale_.
+1. Enter a name: _Spring Sale_.
 1. Select a discount type from the _Target_ drop down.
-Select _Apply to Product_.
+Select _Apply to Subtotal_.
 1. Check the box for which channel this discount applies to.
 1. Select which [Account Groups](../../../customers/account-management/creating-a-new-account-group//README.md) this discount applies to.
 In this example, _US East Coast_.
 1. Switch the _Use Percentage_ toggle to _Yes_.